 I am trying to do better recently with taking advantage of the different options we have available to get a different stimulus at times.
 Really the only issue I had with the heavier sandbag today was the way I loaded it I guess one of the fillers was folded so there was a big lump in the middle which several times punched me in the chin and once or twice a nut punch which wasn’t pleasant.

-Street Parking WODs tend to be significantly lighter than the ones we did back in the old gym at least weight wise.
-Not necessarily easier, just a bitt lighter in weight.
+Street Parking WODS tend to be significantly lighter than the ones we did back in the old gym at least weight wise.
+Not necessarily easier, just a bit lighter in weight.

 For both WODS the music choice was Amorphis' Tales from the Thousand Lakes